 To make change easier you should make a business case of why change is necessary or why it makes sense to do it now.
 Then communicate it relentlessly.

 You could still have people resist change, and that’s something you can’t accept because resistance can kill your efforts.

-You must get rid of the people who resist change as early as possible.
+As an employee, resisting change is one of the biggest political mistakes you can make.
+As a manager, says Welch, you must get rid of the people who resist change as early as possible.

 - Make sure everyone knows why you’re changing